Bernstein-Kouchnirenko-Khovanskii with a symmetry: Geometry of symmetric curves: rules and exceptions

 \begin{rem} {\bf 1.} Note that the curves from the two parts of Example \ref{exadisconn} are connected as well, if $q$ or the mixed area of $A$ and $B$ respectively equals 1.
 One can easily classify all sets $A$ satisfying these conditions.

 {\bf 2.} It would be interesting to classify all 3-dimensional Newton polytopes of symmetric non-connected curves, i.e. all lattice polytopes in $\R^3$, whose intersection with $\Z^3$ is contained in $M^I\cup M^{-I}$ and does not suit part 1 of this remark.

-This problem of lattice geometry resembles (and contains) the problem of classifying empty pyramids, well known from the theory of multidimensional continued fractions \cite{karp}. \end{rem}
+This problem of lattice geometry resembles (and contains) the problem of classifying empty pyramids, well known e.g. from the theory of multidimensional continued fractions \cite{karp}. \end{rem}